gdm-settings/gdm-settings/README.md

 - ### Apply Themes

   The app can apply themes to GDM.
 But, only third-party themes can be applied and the default GDM theme gets replaced by the theme you apply.
-As a result, the default theme is gone after you apply a theme using this app.
+As a result, the default theme is gone after you apply a third-party theme.

   #### Solutions:

   - Re-install 'gnome-shell-common' package (or 'gnome-shell' package if 'gnome-shell-common' is not available) to restore the default theme.
   - Use '[gdm-tools](https://github.com/realmazharhussain/gdm-tools.git)' to create and restore backup of the default theme
-  - Manually backup `/usr/share/gnome-shell/gnome-shell-theme.gresource` before applying a theme
+  - Manually backup the theme file `/usr/share/gnome-shell/gnome-shell-theme.gresource` before applying a theme

 ## How to Install?